 |•||Storage size – The more GBs, the bigger the payout.|

-With that being said, an iPhone 11 is worth between $205 and $350.
-Meanwhile, the resale value for an iPhone 11 Pro falls between $265 and $450.
-Finally, an iPhone 11 Pro Max is worth between $325 and $490.
-All of these price quotes are based on a 64GB iPhone in good condition on the Verizon network and are dependent on where you choose to trade in your device.
+With that being said, an iPhone 11 is worth between $210 and $405.
+Meanwhile, the resale value for an iPhone 11 Pro falls between $270 and $535.
+Finally, an iPhone 11 Pro Max is worth between $340 and $615.
+All of these price quotes are based on a 256GB iPhone 11 or a 512GB iPhone 11 Pro or Pro Max in good condition on the Verizon network and are dependent on where you choose to trade in your device.

 So, when you’re in the market to trade in and trade up, or if you just need to make a quick buck, the number one thing you can do is look up iPhone resale values with a wide variety of companies.
 Cast a wide net—buyback sites, big-box retailers, your carrier, Apple Trade In, maybe even a wildcard like GameStop, Amazon, or ecoATM.
 Keep an eye out for any promotions they might be running to maximize your trade-in.
 Plus, some buyback companies (like GadgetGone) will even allow you to price match if you find a better offer from a competitor.

 With just a little bit of research, you can rest easy knowing you’re getting the most money possible for your old iPhone.

 To give you a headstart, we rounded up the resale values at some of the most popular buyback options.
 Please note that the offers below are for a 256GB iPhone 11 or a 512GB iPhone 11 Pro or iPhone 11 Pro Max in good condition on the Verizon network.
 Your offer will vary based on your iPhone’s storage size, condition, and carrier.

 |iPhone 11||iPhone 11 Pro||iPhone 11 Pro Max|

 |Apple Trade In (store credit)||$340||$440||$480|